Summary

 If you’re wondering how to verify MLM companies in Netherlands, you can use the checklist below:

-• Check DSA membership: Verify if the company belongs to the Dutch Direct Selling Association Netherlands (DSA NL).
+Check DSA membership: Verify if the company belongs to the Netherlands Direct Selling Association (DSA NL).

 A prospective distributor should take the following steps when evaluating an MLM in the Netherlands:

-• Calculate break-even point: Add up all monthly expenses to know how much you must sell to break even.
+Calculate the break-even point: Add up all monthly expenses to know how much you must sell to break even.

 Disclaimer: Global MLM Software does not endorse any companies or products mentioned in this article.
 The content is derived from publicly available resources and does not favor any specific organizations, individuals or products.